Benefits of effective 'User Acceptance Testing' - nFocus Blog

 - Is the software suited to the end-users’ needs?

-- Does the system behave as is expected?
+- Does the system behave and show expected results?

 - Do users encounter problems using it?